RESTyard/RESTyard/README.md

 ### WebApiHypermediaExtensions v1.5.0

 - Actions now can be created with a prefilled parameter object.
 Its will be passed as `value` in the `action`  fields`
+- Fix: nullable enums are now also serialized as string (like enums)

 ### WebApiHypermediaExtensions v1.4.2